civican/legisinfo/44-1/bills/C-53/bill_text.md

   **(2)** Subsection 8(7) of the Act is amended by striking out "or" at the end of paragraph (i), by adding "or" at the end of paragraph (j) and by adding the following after paragraph (j):

-    **a Métis government, as defined in section 2 of the `Recognition of Certain Métis Governments in Alberta, Ontario and Saskatchewan and Métis Self-Government Act`, that is a party to a treaty, as defined in that section.**
+    a Métis government, as defined in section 2 of the `Recognition of Certain Métis Governments in Alberta, Ontario and Saskatchewan and Métis Self-Government Act`, that is a party to a treaty, as defined in that section.

 ### Section 24

 Subsection 19(1) of the Act is amended by striking out "or" at the end of paragraph (f), by adding "or" at the end of paragraph (g) and by adding the following after paragraph (g):

-**a Métis government, as defined in section 2 of the `Recognition of Certain Métis Governments in Alberta, Ontario and Saskatchewan and Métis Self-Government Act`, that is a party to a treaty, as defined in that section.**
+a Métis government, as defined in section 2 of the `Recognition of Certain Métis Governments in Alberta, Ontario and Saskatchewan and Métis Self-Government Act`, that is a party to a treaty, as defined in that section.

-> **Explanatory Note**:
-> Relevant portion of subsection 19(1):
-> *Existing Text*:
-> > Subject to subsection (2), the head of a government institution shall refuse to disclose any personal information requested under subsection 12(1) that was obtained in confidence from

 ## Coordinating Amendments